simulot/immich-go/readme.md

     - .mts
     - .webm
     - .wmv"
+- new feature: add partner's assets to an album.
+Thanks to @mrwulf.
+- fix: albums creation fails sometime

 ### Release 0.2.2
 - improvement of date of capture when there isn't any exif data in the file